Skip to content

 System-wide (all apps)UndisclosediOS throws globalMaximumExceeded if exceeded

 PushWard's server enforces the same 5-activity limit proactively.
-When a new activity goes ONGOING and the limit is reached, the lowest-priority activity is automatically preempted (ended via push) to make room.
+When a new activity goes ongoing and the limit is reached, the lowest-priority activity is automatically preempted (ended via push) to make room.

 Duration